-The federal government offers multiple student loan services for free, but scammers make claims about being able to negotiate lower interest rates or better loan terms if you’re willing to pay a small fee upfront (spoiler: most likely, the fee isn’t actually small).
+The federal government offers multiple services for free to student loan borrowers.
+But scammers often promise to be able to negotiate lower interest rates or better loan terms if you’re willing to pay a small fee upfront (spoiler: most likely, the fee isn’t actually small).

 Fees sometimes are attached to student loans, both with federal loans and private loans.
 The issue in this scam isn’t that there is a fee; it’s that the scammer is charging you a fee upfront before providing any service.

 That’s not how student loan repayment is supposed to work.
 Federal loans have origination fees, for example, but they’re added to the total amount of the loan, not a separate charge in advance.
-Additionally, you are also subject to a fee for defaulting on your loan.
+Additionally, you’re also subject to a fee if you default on your loan.

-Private loans usually have an origination fee or a disbursement fee, but again, this fee is added to the total of the loan itself.
-In general, be careful any time anyone wants to charge you upfront for a service related to your student loan debt.
+Private loans usually have an origination fee or a disbursement fee.
+But, again, this fee is added to the total of the loan itself.
+In general, be careful any time someone wants to charge you upfront for a service related to utilizing federal programs.